Skip to main content

 Create a Stream container

-1. From the Configuration section in the workbench sidebar menu, choose 'Stream containers' in the 'SDK' section, then click 'New container'.
+1. From the Configuration section in the workbench sidebar menu, choose 'Stream containers' in the 'SDK' section.
+Alternatively, open the command palette and type Stream containers.
+Then click 'New container'.

 2. Create a name for your container e.g. Homepage Container.